 As the private sector takes more of a lead in getting humans off planet, more jobs are becoming available.
-New technologies are creating niches and lowering entry barriers for entrepreneurs.
-Activities like asteroid mining, which once seemed to belong only in sci-fi novels, are now attracting investment.
-There are both massive companies and smaller firms.
+That means there are requirements for headhunting.
+There are both massive companies and smaller firms in the industry.
 But what are they looking for in their employees?
-To find out, we spoke to Patrick Andrews, who recruits for the space industry.
-He shared his thoughts about matching employers and employees in the sector.
+How do they go about headhunting for space-sector experts?
+To find out, we spoke to Patrick Andrews, a who recruits for the space industry.
+Based off his experience headhunting for companies, he shared his thoughts about matching employers and employees in the sector.

 What sorts of recruiting do you do in the space industry?